 4. Master's Comprehensive Oral Examination: Each student must pass an oral examination in accordance with the requirements of SLU Office of Graduate Education prior to advancement to candidacy for the Masters of Science (Research) degree.
+The studentshould register for zero credit hours of PSY-5950: Special Study for Exams during the semester in which the master's oral examination will be held.
 The examination committee typically (but not necessarily) is the same as the thesis committee; however, the committee must consist of at least three members, two of whom are clinical psychology faculty who have Graduate Faculty status.
 Appointment of any committee member who does not have Graduate Faculty status requires permission of the Associate Dean for Graduate Education.
-The exam should be scheduled for 90 minutes; however. the exam is to last no less than 60 minutes and no more than 90 minutes.
+The exam should be scheduled for 90 minutes; however, the exam is to last no less than 60 minutes nor more than 90 minutes.
 The student will be examined over: 1) the contents of the thesis; 2) research methodology, statistics, and psychological measurement; 3) the theoretical, scientific, and conceptual foundations of the field of clinical psychology (i.e., clinical assessment, psychopathology, clinical interventions); and 4) ethics and diversity.
 Students will also be evaluated in terms of their ability to integrate within each of the clinical core areas (i.e., clinical assessment, psychopathology, clinical interventions, ethics, and diversity) which serves as a diagnostic indicator of readiness for the written preliminary examination.
 The committee members communicate their evaluations of the student's performance to the Associate Dean for Graduate Education in writing.
 If the student fails the examination, the examination may be repeated, but only once, provided that a second exam is recommended by the committee and is approved by the Associate Dean for Graduate Education.